The Vicon Retarget app is installed with Evoke. You can start it in any of these ways:

 - On the desktop, double-click the Vicon Retarget shortcut.

-- If you created retarget files in Retarget 1.0.2 or earlier, to benefit from the improved scale estimation and cluster calibration in Evoke 1.3, recreate the retarget files in Retarget 1.1.2.
+- If you created retarget files in Retarget 1.0.2 or earlier, to benefit from the improved scale estimation and cluster calibration in Evoke 1.3 and later, recreate the retarget files in Retarget 1.1.2 or later.

 You can create retarget subjects from any suitable FBX file, using position and rotation constraints to drive target skeleton bones from the Vicon source skeleton bones.
 As the Vicon source skeleton is human, retargeting works best with biped targets.